 We do not train horses, but teach them.
 And they teach us the same way.
 Communication and learning are two-way between horses and human beings.
 Communication and learning do not flow only from the “greater” human being to the “lesser” horse, for one is not greater than the other, but merely different.
 Horses have their own wisdom, their own gifts of healing and teaching, and they share these with humans as much as we permit them to do so.

-The horses of Tapestry’s Indigenous Horse Program, who work in Horse Ibachakali and Mindfulness with Mustangs, came to us to do the work they do.
+The horses of Horse Ibachakali came to us to do the work they do.
 They want to help people find peace and healing.
-They want to carry people to their own spiritual center, which is the place from which peace and well-being can flow forever after.
+They want to carry people to the Land and to their own spiritual center, which is the place from which peace and well-being can flow forever after.
 And, in return, they want the people who interact with them to be respectful, compassionate, and aware.
 They want to be partners, teachers, and healers — not symbols, not metaphors, and not clay avatars to be shaped in whatever way a human decides they should be shaped.
 They are not magical unicorns.
 They are not dumb brutes at the mercy of terrible instincts.
 They are strong, independent beings who must be respected for who they are.

 They are Horse Nation — and proud of it!